ColinShaw/web-development-resources/README.md

 This is a curated collection of resources related to web development languages and tools that I have found useful or interesting.
 This isn't to say that this is only web-related stuff, but sorta kinda mostly.
+Also, and just because I don't want any clutter in here, I am not putting links to a whole host of tools that do not stand out as elegant or performant.